Unsupervised Movement Detection in Indoor Positioning Systems of Production Halls: Movement Classification

 \subsection{Distance-based Algorithm}

-To overcome the unsuitability of intuitive distance-based classification criteria, we propose a more flexible approach which relies on the density structure of past observations rather than on the actual distances.
-Its principle is similar to density-based cluster algorithms like DBSCAN \citep{ester1996density}, but with the consideration of time-ordered data and predefined classes.\\ The usage of the distance metric is the practicioners choice.
-We concentrate on the Euclidean distance which is between different events $i$ and $i'$ for a device $j$ defined as
+The aforementioned accuracy issues in IPS (noise type ACC), that particularly occur in narrow regions with bad signal coverage (e.g.~high-bay warehouses), should be considered for the construction of reliable distance-based algorithms.
+Therefore, we use an approach which relies on the density structure of past observations.
+The usage of the distance metric is the practicioners choice.
+We concentrate on the Euclidean distance which is between different events $i$ and $i'$ for a device $j$ noted by $\text{d}(\text{\textbf{u$_{i,j}$}}, \text{\textbf{u$_{i',j}$}})$ and defined as

 For each event, we observe the position information of the past $k$ events and determine the maximal distance which exist to one of those.
-Expressed more mathematically, we apply a sliding count window \citep{ari2012data} over the whole array of all events of a device $\{\text{\textbf{u$_{i,j}$}} | i_j = 1, ..., n_j\}$.
+Expressed more mathematically, we apply a sliding count window \citep{ari2012data} over the whole array of all events of a device.
 A sliding count window buffers the past $k$ events and is successively sliding from the beginning to the end of the array.
 Consequently, there is an overlap by $k-1$ events between each step.
 In our context, we aim to classify the most recent event of each step (i.e. the event at the ``right" side of the current window).
 To do so, we apply the Euclidean distance between this event in question and any other event which lies in the window.
 Subsequently, we determine the maximum of those distances which we denote by mscw (maximum sliding count window distance).
-The whole procedure can be represented by:
+The whole procedure can be represented by

 An event is then classified as AME if the criterion $\text{mscw}_{i,j} > r$ is fulfilled where $r$ is a pre-defined threshold.
 Note that no values of \text{mscw} are calculated for the first $k$ events.
-We recommend to consider those events as a burn-in phase of the process.
-Algorithm 1 details the approach as a pseudo-code.
+We consider those events as a burn-in phase of the process.
+Algorithm \ref{alg:dist} details the approach as a pseudo-code.